CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 #### NonQueryCommand

-A [NonQueryCommand][] executes the given [commandText][AnyCommand.CommandText] as a [Non Query Statement][Non Query Statements], returning the number of rows affected from the data source.
+A [NonQueryCommand][] executes the given [commandText][NonQueryCommand.CommandText] as a [Non Query Statement][Non Query Statements], returning the number of rows affected from the data source.
 If the command contains multiple statements, the sum of all the results will be returned.

 For a [Query Statement][Query Statements] (e.g. select):